-Jeremy Peters, FRSA, MBA (Cantab), is a lecturer in Music Business in the Department of Music at Wayne State University and a co-founder of Quite Scientific Records, while maintaining an active teaching, performing, researching, and publishing practice.
-He is a Fellow of the Royal Society of the Arts.
+Jeremy Peters, FRSA, MBA (Cantab), is an Assistant Professor of Music Business in the Department of Music at Wayne State University and is a co-founder of Quite Scientific Records.
+He maintains an active teaching, performing, researching, and publishing practice and is a Fellow of the Royal Society of the Arts.

-He previously was the Director of Music Publishing for Ghostly International, having built the division at the company.
+Previously, he was the Director of Music Publishing for Ghostly International, having built the division at the company.
 At Ghostly, he worked on projects for film, television, advertising, and video games with brands such as Nike, Microsoft, HUMMER, Apple, Lincoln, Motorola, Ford, Adult Swim, major television networks, and Sony PlayStation.
-As well, was the music supervisor for the EMMY Award winning documentary film, “MEDORA.”
+As well, he was the music supervisor for the EMMY Award-winning documentary film, “MEDORA.”

-Jeremy has previously held lecturing positions for the University of Michigan Law School and School of Music, Theatre, and Dance’s Department of Entrepreneurship and Leadership, teaching coursework on copyright, problem solving, entrepreneurship, and the music industry.
-In addition, as both an educator and musician he has been asked to speak or present papers at numerous conferences such as South by Southwest, A2IM Summit, Billboard Film & TV, the Future of Music Summit, Michigan Ross’ Entrepalooza, and the UWE Bristol Creativity, Knowledge, Cities conference.
+Jeremy previously held lecturing positions with the University of Michigan Law School and School of Music, Theatre, and Dance, teaching coursework on copyright, problem-solving, entrepreneurship, and the music industry.
+He has present papers at conferences for the Society of Arts Entrepreneurship Educators, International Association of Arts and Cultural Management, IUPUI-NEA Arts, Entrepreneurship, and Innovation Lab, and the Creativity, Knowledge, Cities conference.
+Additionally, he spoke at conferences such as Iceland Airwaves, Reeperbahn Festival, by:Larm, South by Southwest, CMJ, A2IM Indie Week, Billboard Film & TV Summit, Future of Music Summit, and the Michigan Ross School of Business’ Entrepalooza Conference.

-Jeremy has an MBA with a concentration in Strategy from the University of Cambridge Judge Business School and is a life-member of Clare Hall, where he was recipient of the Culture, Arts, and Media, Boak Research, Clare Hall and Mellon Bursaries to support his study of the intersection of culture and business practice.
-He holds an undergraduate degree in Music and Political Science from the University of Michigan’s College of Literature, Science and the Arts.
+Jeremy graduated with an MBA (concentrating in Strategy with courses in Creative, Arts and Media Management) from the University of Cambridge Judge Business School.
+He is a life member of Clare Hall College, where he was the recipient of the Culture, Arts, and Media, Boak Research, Clare Hall, and Mellon Bursaries to support studies of the intersection of culture and business practice.
+He holds an undergraduate degree with dual concentrations in Music and Political Science from the University of Michigan’s College of Literature, Science and the Arts.

-He is a voting member of the National Academy of Recording Arts and Sciences (the GRAMMYs), the Society of Arts Entrepreneurship Educators, the Association for Arts Administration Education, Americans for the Artis, and the US Association for Small Business and Entrepreneurship.
-He was previously a member of the Governmental Relations Committee of the American Association of Independent Music, the Vice-President of the Board of Directors of a K-12 creative writing non-profit, and the Board of Directors of the Ann Arbor Area Chamber of Commerce.
+He is a voting member of The Recording Academy (the GRAMMYs), the Society of Arts Entrepreneurship Educators, Music and Entertainment Industry Educators Association, Academy of Management, Music Industry Research Association, Americans for the Arts, and the US Association for Small Business and Entrepreneurship.
+He currently serves as an advisor to the Detroit Sound Conservancy and as President of the Board of Directors for Detroit’s professional choral ensemble, Audivi.
+Previously, he held positions with the American Association of Independent Music (Governmental Relations Committee), 826michigan (Vice-President of the Board of Directors), and Ann Arbor Area Chamber of Commerce (Board of Directors).